seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Part27-Nexus-CMS.md

 > Building a real system.

-Because software engineering is not learned by reading.
+Because software engineering is not learned by reading alone.

-It is learned by building.
+It is learned by building, debugging, refining, and operating something real.

----
+***

-# What Are We Building?
+# What We're Building

 We will build: